davidjbradshaw/iframe-resizer/README.md

 $('iframe').iFrameResize( [{options}] );
 ```

-The second file ([iframeResizer.contentWindow.min.js](https://raw.github.com/davidjbradshaw/iframe-resizer/master/js/iframeResizer.contentWindow.min.js)) is a **native** JavaScript file that needs placing in the page contained within your iFrame. <i>This file is designed to be a guest on someone else's system, so has no dependancies and won't do anything until it's activated by a message from the containing page</i>.
+The second file ([iframeResizer.contentWindow.min.js](https://raw.github.com/davidjbradshaw/iframe-resizer/master/js/iframeResizer.contentWindow.min.js)) is a **native** JavaScript file that needs placing in the page contained within your iFrame. <i>This file is designed to be a guest on someone else's system, so has no dependencies and won't do anything until it's activated by a message from the containing page</i>.

 ### Typical setup